Cryptorchidism: Treatment

 The primary management of cryptorchidism is watchful waiting, due to the high likelihood of self-resolution.
 Where this fails, orchiopexy is effective if inguinal testes have not descended after 4–6 months.
 Surgery is often performed by a pediatric urologist or pediatric surgeon, but in many communities, still by a general urologist or surgeon.

-Since undescended testicles do not descend after the first months of life, waiting longer only delays treatment.
+Since undescended testicles are unlikely to descend after the first months of life, waiting longer only delays treatment.

 When the undescended testis is in the inguinal canal, hormonal therapy is sometimes attempted and very occasionally successful.
 The most commonly used hormone therapy is human chorionic gonadotropin (hCG).
 A series of hCG injections (10 injections over five weeks is common) is given, and the status of the testis/testes is reassessed at the end.
 Although many trials have been published, the reported success rates range widely, from roughly 5% to 50%, probably reflecting the varying criteria for distinguishing retractile testes from low inguinal testes.
 Hormone treatment does have the occasional incidental benefits of allowing confirmation of Leydig cell responsiveness (proven by a rise of the testosterone by the end of the injections) or inducing additional growth of a small penis (via the testosterone rise).
 Some surgeons have reported facilitation of surgery, perhaps by enhancing the size, vascularity, or healing of the tissue.
 A newer hormonal intervention used in Europe is the use of GnRH analogs such as nafarelin or buserelin; the success rates and putative mechanism of action are similar to hCG, but some surgeons have combined the two treatments and reported higher descent rates.
 Limited evidence suggests that germ cell count is slightly better after hormone treatment; whether this translates into better sperm counts and fertility rates at maturity has not been established.
 The cost of either type of hormone treatment is less than that of surgery, and the chance of complications at appropriate doses is minimal.
 Nevertheless, despite the potential advantages of a trial of hormonal therapy, many surgeons do not consider the success rates high enough to be worth the trouble, since the surgery itself is usually simple and uncomplicated.